victor-ferrer/sparkker/README.md

 ## Status
 This is work in progress:
-- Updated libraries - Startup succesfull with Eureka but still can´t register.
 - Stocks might be retrieved from Stokker or from a set of sample files
 - SMA, MAX, MIN indicators are calculated and represented in a graph.
 - A secondary SCORE indicator is calculated based on the other indicators and a BUY/SELL recomendation is given.